Updated: September 12, 2018

-On May 29, 2014, Labaton Sucharow filed a class action complaint on behalf of consumers and third party payors who purchased, paid for or were reimbursed for prescriptions of 5% lidocaine topical patches, patches marketed jointly by Endo Pharmaceuticals and Teikoku Pharma USA under the brand name Lidoderm.
-A consolidated amended complaint was filed in June 2014.
+Labaton Sucharow served as class counsel in a class action on behalf of end payors who purchased, paid for or were reimbursed for prescriptions of lidocaine topical patches, 5 percent, a lidocaine patch marketed jointly by Endo Pharmaceuticals and Teikoku Pharma USA under the brand name Lidoderm®.

-The plaintiffs allege that absent the Lidoderm pay-for-delay agreements, generic versions of Lidoderm® would have been on the market as early as August 23, 2009.
-This pay-for-delay agreement caused the plaintiffs and the class to continue paying supracompetitive prices for Lidoderm throughout the class period, beginning August 23, 2009.
+This pay-for-delay agreement caused the class to continue paying supracompetitive prices for Lidoderm throughout the class period, beginning August 23, 2009.

-The case is In re Lidoderm Antitrust Litigation, MDL14-md-02521 (N.D.
+The case is In re Lidoderm Antitrust Litigation, No. 14-md-02521 (N.D.
 Cal.).
 Plaintiffs are end-payors.
 Defendants are Endo Pharmaceuticals, Inc., Teikoku Seiyaku Co., Ltd., Teikoku Pharma USA, Inc., Actavis, Inc., Watson Pharmaceuticals, Inc., Watson Laboratories, Inc., Anda, Inc., Anda Pharmaceuticals, Inc. and Valmed Pharmaceuticals, Inc.